-You already have a dream kitchen in your home (or maybe you don’t, but that’s a whole different topic) and now you are in need of outdoor kitchen ideas so you can create a luxurious outdoor kitchen to spend the hot summer mornings, warm spring nights and even the crisp fall days is something that has always been on your “dream home” bucket list.
+You already have a dream kitchen in your home (or maybe you don’t, but that’s a whole different topic) and now you are in need of outdoor kitchen ideas so you can create a luxurious outdoor kitchen to spend hot summer mornings, warm spring nights, and even the crisp fall days.
+Now you’re getting ready to finally scratch it off your “dream home” bucket list.

-Before you begin with an idea, you need to envision where you want the project to go and what features will set the scene for your perfect outdoor kitchen.
+Before you begin with an idea, you need to envision where you want your kitchen to go and what features will set the scene for your perfect outdoor kitchen.
 Do you want gorgeous soapstone or sleek granite counter?
 What about coverage for those rainy days?

 Let’s face it, you know you sort of want to be the envy of the neighborhood with your outdoor kitchen and so you want to get all of the designs and the details just right.